Dublin's Barkley Square: 1964–1965 homes & subdivision history

 Originally 6 models, later 7, were shown in a sales complex on the north side of Tamarack Drive at Village Parkway.

-Site of the Barkley Square model homes.
+Map of the Barkley Square model home complex on Tamarack Drive in Dublin.

 Three floor plans, each in two elevations with Hawaiian, contemporary, or ranch styles.
 By May 1964, Volk-McLain had sold half the homes in the initial 190 Unit 1 release.
 In response to an increasing demand for larger homes, they introduced a fourth plan in two elevations, "The New Englander" and "The Country Squire."